Fire-and-Dryland-Ecosystems-Lab/SheFireModel/README.md

 # SheFireModel
-Soil Heating in Fire (SheFire) Model:  Additional detailed files and an R package to build and use a SheFire model for how different soil depths heat and cool during fires
+Soil Heating in Fire (SheFire) Model: An R package and detailed explanatory files to build and use a SheFire model for how soil heats and cools during fires

 The model was developed by Mary K Brady in collaboration with Matthew B Dickinson, Jessica Miesel, and Erin J Hanan